Saturday, January 10, 2026/online

 From Room to Zoom and Beyond: Navigating Screen Relations-Based Psychoanalytic Care and Emerging Clinical Contexts

-An Online Workshop with Todd Essig, PhD for WAWI Graduates, Faculty and Candidates
+An Online Workshop with Todd Essig, PhD, for WAWI Graduates, Faculty and Candidates

 From Room to Zoom and Beyond: Navigating Screen Relations-Based Psychoanalytic Care and Emerging Clinical Contexts